miamuch/melinamuch.github.io/content/authors/admin/_index.md

 In addition, I work on questions of identity politics and statistical methodologies to study intersectionality.
 I have also worked on questions of gender-based mobilization on social media during the #MeToo era and in the wake of Dobbs v.
 Jackson, as well as gender in podcasting relating to how it impacts politics.

 Outside of work, I’m a former collegiate soccer player, avid lifter, mountain biker, and Dungeons & Dragons enthusiast.
-I enjoy long talks about the NWSL and anything San Diego (my hometown).
+I enjoy long talks about the women's soccer and anything San Diego (my hometown).